doraadong/UNIFAN/README.md

 ```
 ### Install Pytorch

 UNIFAN is built based on Pytorch and supporting both CPU or GPU.
 Make sure you have Pytorch (>= 1.9.0) installed in your virtual environment.
-If not, please visist [Pytorch](https://pytorch.org/) and download the appropriate version.
+If not, please visist [Pytorch](https://pytorch.org/) and install the appropriate version.

 ### Install UNIFAN